United Nations Free & Equal: Campaign leadership, staffing and partnerships

 UN Free & Equal has worked with many different creative partners to develop campaign videos and other materials for global use - among them purpose.com (U.S.), Create History (UK), Elkanodata (Spain), Prime Content (U.S.) and Curry Nation (India).
 Also, huge numbers of the national Free and Equal battles made in different nations have built up their own coordinated efforts with neighborhood innovative organizations.

 In 2018 and 2019, apparel retailers Gap Inc. furthermore, H&M both declared that they would give a level of the returns of the offer of Pride-themed clothing to help the UN Free and Equal crusade, with subsidizing being given by means of the United Nations Foundation.
 In 2019, Kenneth Cole Productions and the Swedish fashion brand Weekday announced that they would also be supporting the campaign.

 Criticism

-The launch in February 2016 of an assortment of UN Free and Equal postage stamps celebrating worldwide advancement towards LGBT balance was met with analysis from some Africa, Arab and Islamic UN Member States, just as preservationist strict associations in the U.S. Almost 100,000 people supported an online petition on the website Citizen Go condemning the UN's decision to issue the stamps and calling for their withdrawal.
+The launch in February 2016 of an assortment of UN Free and Equal postage stamps celebrating worldwide advancement towards LGBT balance was met with analysis from some Africa, Arab and Islamic UN Member States, just as preservationist strict associations in the U.S. Almost 100,000 people supported an online petition on the website CitizenGO condemning the UN's decision to issue the stamps and calling for their withdrawal.
 According to the UN Free & Equal campaign, more than 150,000 stamps from the collection were sold at UN postal counters and via the UN Stamps website, with proceeds being plowed back into the general United Nations budget.